As Canada curbs methane emissions, new measurements show problem bigger than thought

 "My expectation is that we're going to see the kinds of reductions that we have forecast," Wilkinson said, adding the federal loans will be in place "ideally in weeks."

-Senior executives from major producers Canadian Natural Resources Ltd (CNRL) and Cenovus Energy said they have not scaled back plans.
+Senior executives from major producers Canadian Natural Resources Ltd (CNRL) CNQ.TO and Cenovus Energy CVE.TO said they have not scaled back plans.

 "The bigger operators are going to be at or ahead of schedule, so I don't think it will be that big a deal" if smaller players scale back, CNRL President Tim McKay told Reuters.